tuxis-ie/nsedit/README.md

 User support
 ============
 Multiple users are supported.
 A user can be an admin or a normal user.
-You can configure wheter or not a normal user is allowed to add new zones.
+You can configure whether or not a normal user is allowed to add new zones.

 WeFact Login support
 ====================